Structure of the Outcome Indicator Framework

 Outcome indicators are:

-based on a natural capital framework – each indicator is assigned as a condition of, pressure on, or service/benefit from, natural capital;
+- based on a natural capital framework – each indicator is assigned as a condition of, pressure on, or service/benefit from, natural capital

-designed to make best use of existing monitoring programmes;
+- designed to make best use of existing monitoring programmes

-to be used to show changes in the environment over the period of the 25 Year Environment Plan;
+- to be used to show changes in the environment over the period of the 25 Year Environment Plan

-voluntarily compliant with the Code of Practice for Statistics and some are official statistics in themselves (see Official statistics);
+- voluntarily compliant with the Code of Practice for Statistics and some are official statistics in themselves (see Official statistics)

-- reported showing their connections to relevant actions, commitments, targets and strategies as well as links to relevant datasets.
+- reported showing their connections to relevant actions, commitments, targets and strategies as well as links to relevant datasets

 The 66 indicators are arranged into 10 broad themes.
 These are topics that people will generally recognise as relating to different aspects of the environment (for example, air, water, seas and estuaries, and wildlife).
 Some indicators may be applicable to one or more themes but have been allocated to just one of them.
-Detailed descriptions of each of the indicators are presented in this dashboard.
+A full list of indicators by theme, headline status (where relevant) and primary goal in the 25 Year Environment Plan is provided in Tables 1a to 1j of the 2022 Outcome Indicator Framework report and detailed descriptions of each of the indicators are presented in the individual indicator pages of this dashboard.
 The 25 Year Environment Plan goals and targets relevant to each indicator are also detailed within these descriptions.

 The inclusion of 66 indicators in the framework provides a comprehensive and systematic means to observe and convey environmental change.
 However, for some purposes it may not be necessary to examine this large number of indicators.
-Therefore, in the framework we identify a sub-set of the indicators under 16 headlines; these are highlighted in the individual indicator pages.
+Therefore, in the framework we identify a sub-set of the indicators under 16 headlines; these are highlighted in Tables 1a to 1j of the 2022 Outcome Indicator Framework report and in the individual indicator pages of this dashboard.
 The headline indicators relate to key aspects of the environment which are a focus of policy intervention and should make intuitive sense to a wide range of readers.
 When complete, the framework will present a large amount of information and so we will highlight key indicators under headlines to provide a way to simplify this information and provide clear communication.